This post may contain affiliate links. Please see my disclosure policy for details.

 Once you’ve ticked off all these things to do in Cockington Village there is plenty to do in the local area of Torquay and Babbacombe.

 You can delve into more history, the seaside, and even prehistoric wonders!

 Torre Abbey has existed on this site in Torquay since 1196 and for many years was a place of worship for the Premonstratensian Canons.
 It’s one of the best-preserved abbeys in Devon and Cornwall.

 It was later home to the Cary family for centuries and they housed over 300 Spanish prisoners off war in their Barn onsite during the Spanish Armada.

-The Cary family where known Catholics despite it being illegal after King Henry VIII became the head of the church of England.
+The Cary family were known Catholics despite it being illegal after King Henry VIII became the head of the Church of England.
 So, the family had their own private chapel inside where they would perform Catholic sermons.

 There’s is lots more history to uncover inside and they have a fantastic display of interactive exhibitions which brings the place to life.